RSE-Sheffield/pando-python/learners/reference.md

 ## Glossary

+Array
+: A data-structure that stores a collection of elements, typically of the same type, arranged in contiguous memory locations.
+Arrays enable elements to be iterated in order or directly accessed according to their index.
+Arrays do not support appending or removing items, Python's lists wrap an array to provide support for greater flexibility such as appending.

 Benchmarking
 : The process of running a program in order to assess it's overall performance.
 This can be useful to confirm the impact of optimisations.